CacherApp/cacher-run-server/README.md

 **`pattern: (String|Function)`**

-Indicates whether to execute the `run()` callback for the given command.
+Indicates whether to execute the `run:` callback for the given command.

 Pass it either:
 - [Regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) string that matches against
 the filename.
-- Function that takes a `command` object and returns a boolean.
+- Function that takes a `command` object and returns a boolean to indicate whether the rule should match.

 Examples:
 ```javascript